First Year Housing and Dining

 Dalton-Voigt Residence Hall

 Renderings are intended for general reference.
-Features may vary from what is show.
+Features may vary from what is shown.

 Kincaid Residence Hall

-Kincaid is one of our two newest residence halls, with four floors of rooms, as well as beautiful common areas where you can study, hang out or watch the big game with friends.
+Kincaid features four floors of rooms, as well as beautiful common areas where you can study, hang out or relax with friends.

 Renderings are intended for general reference.
-Features may vary from what is show.
+Features may vary from what is shown.

 Poole Residence Center

-Tucked between Thomas Field and Transy’s community garden, Poole Residence Center is surrounded by greenspace–an oasis in downtown Lexington.
-As our smallest first year community, you’re sure to make close connections with the people on your hall and in your building as a Poole resident.
+Tucked between Thomas Field and Transy’s community garden, Poole Residence Center is our smallest first year community, offering students a two-story building of suites.
+You’re sure to make close connections with the people throughout the building.

 Renderings are intended for general reference.
-Features may vary from what is show.
+Features may vary from what is shown.

 PooleKincaidDalton-Voigt